learn-co-students/110920-hypo-testing-challenge/README.md

 The business question you are trying to answer is:

-> Is the mean `quantity` of a product ordered *greater* when the product is discounted, compared to when it is not?
+> Is the mean `Quantity` of a product ordered *greater* when the product is discounted, compared to when it is not?

 In the Jupyter Notebook, document: